danielaparker/jsoncons/README.md

 ## About jsoncons::json

-The json class is an instantiation of the basic_json class template that uses char as the character type,
+The json class is an instantiation of the basic_json class template that uses char as the character type and `std::allocator<void>` as the allocator type,

     typedef basic_json<char,std::allocator<void>> json